camunda-community-hub/micronaut-camunda-platform-7/README.md

 # micronaut-camunda-bpm

-This open source project allows you to easily integrate [Camunda](https://camunda.com/products/bpmn-engine/) into [Micronaut](https://micronaut.io) projects.
+This open source project allows you to easily integrate [Camunda Platform](https://camunda.com/products/camunda-platform/) into [Micronaut](https://micronaut.io) projects.

 The Micronaut Framework is known for its efficient use of resources.
-With this integration you embed the BPMN 2.0 compliant and developer friendly Camunda process engine with minimal memory footprint into your application.
+With this integration you embed the [BPMN 2.0](https://www.bpmn.org/) compliant and developer friendly Camunda process engine with minimal memory footprint into your application.

 The integration is preconfigured with sensible defaults, so that you can get started with minimal configuration: simply add a dependency in your Micronaut project!

+If you are interested in using Camunda's cloud native solution Zeebe on a Micronaut application instead, have a look at our open source project [micronaut-zeebe-client](https://github.com/camunda-community-hub/micronaut-zeebe-client).

 ---
 _We're not aware of all installations of our Open Source project.
 However, we love_